Home » Understanding Pearly Penile Papules » Bumps on the Head of the Penis: Causes, Symptoms and When to See a Doctor

 Discovering small bumps on the head of the penis can be worrying, especially if you are unsure what they might be.

 Many men immediately fear a sexually transmitted infection, but in reality most bumps in this area are harmless and very common.
+If that is your main concern, our guide on Is It an STD?
+PPP vs Warts, Herpes & Other Causes explains the most common possibilities.

 The head of the penis (known medically as the glans) has sensitive skin and natural variations in texture.
 These variations can sometimes appear as small bumps, spots, or raised areas.